Best electric car finance deals 2026: top EV PCP offers

 PCP Deal: Ford Puma Gen-E Select

-The Ford Puma has been the UK's best-selling car for the last couple of years, and now there's another reason to consider Ford's small SUV - an electric powertrain.
-The Puma Gen-E is currently available on a two-year 0% APR PCP deal.
-If you want to keep the car longer, PCP deals of up to 48 months in length feature 1.9% APR.
+The Ford Puma has been the UK's best-selling car for the last three years, and now there's another reason to consider Ford's small SUV - an electric powertrain.
+The Ford Puma Gen-E is the first car to qualify for the government's full £3750 electric car grant, so all models get this amount off their list prices.

 All models also get Ford's Power Promise, which has been running in the US for some time.
 In the UK, the Power Promise means you get a free home charger with the equivalent of 10,000 miles charging credit, plus five years' free servicing and breakdown cover.
 The Power Promise is available with new Ford Explorer, Capri and Mustang Mach-E models, too.